Rio Haryanto: Manor (2016)

 On 18 February 2016, Haryanto was confirmed as a driver of Manor Racing for the 2016 Formula One season alongside 2015 DTM Champion Pascal Wehrlein.
 He made his debut at the 2016 Australian Grand Prix, however got off to a rocky start with an incident involving Romain Grosjean when they collided in the pit lane during practice.
 Haryanto was later issued a three-place grid penalty for the incident, as well as two penalty points added to his licence.
 Haryanto retired from his debut race due to a drive link problem on the 18th lap.
-Amusingly, Haryanto was the most-voted driver in Formula One's newly-introduced Driver of the Day vote, before the award went to Romain Grosjean, who scored points for the debuting Haas team.
+Haryanto was the most-voted driver in Formula One's newly-introduced Driver of the Day vote, before it was discovered that an Indonesian IP address had attempted to rig the results in his favour – Romain Grosjean was ultimately awarded the honour.

 Haryanto was the second driver to be eliminated from qualifying for the 2016 Bahrain Grand Prix, ahead of Felipe Nasr.
 However, this meant a grid place of 20th due to Renault's Kevin Magnussen having to start from the pitlane after failing to stop for weighing during practice.
 He was the last car to finish the race, in 17th place and one lap down.
 He managed to beat the other Renault driver Jolyon Palmer to 21st in China, before he became tangled up in a first-lap crash in Russia that involved Nico Hülkenberg and Esteban Gutiérrez.
 Haryanto repeated his Bahrain performance in Spain, with his next race in Monaco bringing him a career-best 15th, albeit 4 laps down and once again the last classified finisher.
 He remained the last classified car in the next two races, with 19th and 18th places, before a 16th-place finish in Austria brought attention to the gap in talent between himself and teammate Wehrlein, who scored Manor's only point of the season in the same race.
 He spun off in the wet in Britain, whilst what would turn out to be his final two races again saw him the last classified finisher as his future became unclear due to a lack of sponsorship.

 On 10 August 2016, Manor confirmed that they were demoting Haryanto to reserve driver due to a lack of sponsorship.
 This was because the promised funds from the Indonesian Ministry of Youth and Sport had been blocked by the Parliament, citing invalid procedures of funding procurements by Minister of Youth and Sport Imam Nahrawi.
 Esteban Ocon was announced as his replacement.
 When the parent company of the team collapsed at the end of the season, Haryanto was the only driver of the team not to make the 2017 grid, with Ocon and Wehrlein moving to Force India and Sauber respectively.